 Cost-sharing: Step D. Technical Implementation of the forecast validation process by RCCs

-The costs associated with the technical implementation of a forecast validation process of the Market-Based Allocation approach by RCCs shall be shared by all Application TSOs belonging to the particular BC-platform which includes one forecast process and one forecast validation process.
-Future Application TSOs joining an existing or starting a new application as part of this BC-platform shall share the costs according to a predefined cost-sharing key.
+The costs associated with the technical implementation of a forecast validation process of the Market-Based Allocation approach by RCCs shall be shared by all Application TSOs belonging to the particular BC platform which includes one forecast process and one forecast validation process.
+Future Application TSOs joining an existing or starting a new application as part of this BC platform shall share the costs according to a predefined cost-sharing key.

 Cost-sharing: Step E. Technical Implementation of the forecast process

-Costs associated with the implementation of a certain forecast process of the Market-Based Allocation approach shall be shared by all Application TSOs of a BC-platform.
-One BC-platform has one single forecast process and future Application TSOs joining an existing or starting a new application as part of the respective BC-platform and, consequently, the same forecast process, need to take their share of historical development and implementation costs based on a historical cost sharing key:
+Costs associated with the implementation of a certain forecast process of the Market-Based Allocation approach shall be shared by all Application TSOs of a BC platform.
+One BC platform has one single forecast process and future Application TSOs joining an existing or starting a new application as part of the respective BC platform and, consequently, the same forecast process, need to take their share of historical development and implementation costs based on a historical cost sharing key:

-Costs associated with the implementation of a new forecast process of the Market-Based Allocation approach shall be shared by all Application TSOs belonging to the BC-platform.
+Costs associated with the implementation of a new forecast process of the Market-Based Allocation approach shall be shared by all Application TSOs belonging to the BC platform.

 Costs of the historical implementation for:

-future Application TSOs joining an existing application as part of the BC-platform shall bear the historical development and implementation costs based on a historic cost-sharing key.
+future Application TSOs joining an existing application as part of the BC platform shall bear the historical development and implementation costs based on a historic cost-sharing key.

-TSOs starting a new application as part of the respective BC-platform shall bear the historical development and implementation costs based on a historic cost-sharing key.
+TSOs starting a new application as part of the respective BC platform shall bear the historical development and implementation costs based on a historic cost-sharing key.

 Figure 27 shows an example of sharing the technical implementation costs of the forecast process.
 In this example, the existing Application TSO A1 and Application TSO A2 share the cost of implementing the CZCAOF blueprint equally (1).
 If TSO A3 joins later (2a), TSO A3 takes one-third of the cost and thus has to pay 1/6 of the total cost to TSO A1 and TSO A2.